ucsb-cs56-pconrad-mentors/ucsb-cs56-pconrad-mentors.github.io/_topics/CS56_mentor_overview.md

 # Expectations of Mentors

 **Be a team leader:** On a base level, mentors are there to lead their student teams and resolve questions and conflicts.
 Mentors are responsible for reviewing the labs of the students they are mentoring.
+Make sure you read this: [Basic Guidelines for TA/Reader/Mentor](/topics/TA_Reader_Mentor_guidelines/)

 **Review legacy code projects:** The bulk of code review comes from the legacy code projects, which mentors will prepare.
-Mentors and student teams should be in close contact regarding its progress throughout the quarter
+Mentors and student teams should be in close contact regarding its progress throughout the quarter.
+[Mentor Roles during Legacy Code work](/topics/mentor_roles_during_legacy_code_work/)

 **Provide meaningful feedback to mentees:** Unlike TAs, readers, and professors, mentors do not evaluate the performance of the students in a quantifiable way.
 Mentor evaluations of student work take place in the form of code reviews when the mentors have the opportunity to provide meaningful feedback on student code and habits.
+Maybe useful: [Steps for Creating Feedback Repos](/topics/create_feedback_repo/)

 # Learning Goals for Mentors